MetraPark in Billings to serve as site for coronavirus patients needing shelter

 “This is not an overflow shelter,” Felton said.

-The site will use Federal Emergency Management Agency funds and $50,000 from St. Vincent Healthcare Foundation, according to press briefing materials provided by the UHC on Friday.
+The site will use Federal Emergency Management Agency funds and $50,000 from St. Vincent Healthcare Foundation, according to the UHC.

-Yellowstone County Health Officer John Felton, the CEO and president of RiverStone Health, began a press briefing on the announcement and other pandemic-related updates Friday at 2 p.m.

 A separate building at MetraPark, the Sandstone Building, will be used to accept and process donations.
 The command is asking for donations of personal protective equipment.
 Anyone with donations should call ahead to schedule their drop-off at 406-208-8154.